The Short Short Version:

 My psychiatrist suggests that it may have been something in the generic brand bupropion (Wellbutrin) that I was allergic to, and not the name brand Wellbutrin.
 I had read the same thing when I first experienced the reaction.
 We decide to give it another shot.
 I stop taking the Ritalin and start on 150 mg of name brand Wellbutrin XR.
 I do not erupt into itchy hives.

-The Wellbutrin seems to make a subtle but positive difference.
+Either the Wellbutrin of the absence of the other pills seems to make a subtle but positive difference.
 I begin to feel able to do non-stressful activities during the day (take a walk, for example).
 I tackle some overdue paperwork.
 I organize part of our basement.
 I start getting grand ambitions of starting an exercise or meditation regime again.
 I start into more self-help books.
 I still feel frustrated and trapped and sad, and I still melt down over nothing sometimes, but at least it is a little bit better.
 Once the Luvox is reduced, I stop sleeping all day too, which helps.

 After an unfortunately long battle and many revised timelines, am finally free of the Luvox (and vowing to never, ever, ever go near another SSRI ever again).
 Had some crazy emotional withdrawal symptoms, particularly near the end, but made it through regardless.
+Internal chemistry seems out of whack, and not yet back to where it was before all of the medications.
 Have sunk into a pretty deep pit, and am unsure whether it’s the result of all the ups and downs my chemistry has been through over the past year trying to readjust themselves.
 Am trying to be as patient as I can.

 Discontinued use of my hormonal birth control pills, which have always made me more moody and reactive.
 I’ll take any help I can get at this point.